kratikajain109/CreditCardApp/README.md

 Credit Card Application is a java application which allows user to add the Credit Card details and view them as a list.
 It is a RESTful API.

+It is monoRepo contains two folders creditCardAppBackend - Rest Api and creditCardAppUi - dummy consumer application Details below are for creditCardAppBackend.

 **Tech Stack :**

 Java - 8,